• Travel Features

 February 9, 2024

 Tanzania is a country in Africa known for its wildlife and culture.
 Thirty percent of the country is made up of National Parks, with the city of Arusha being its safari capital.
 After beginning the trip in Arusha, travelers will see the Serengeti National Park.
-Here, travelers will partake in a three-day wildlife safari in which they will visit Ngorongoro Crater, a conservation area that is known for having Africa’s best wildlife view.
+Here, travelers will partake in a three-day wildlife safari in which they will visit Ngorongoro Crater, a conservation area that is known for having Africa’s best wildlife viewing.
 Travelers will also have the option to take a hot air balloon ride and will get to go down to the crater floor.
 Travelers will then pass by Mount Kilimanjaro on the way to Dar es Salaam before spending the last few days of the trip in Zanzibar.
 In Zanzibar, travelers will get to visit Stone Town.
 This is one of the oldest parts of Zanzibar and is one of its historical centers with amazing architecture and beaches.
 This is a G Adventures 18-to-Thirtysomethings trip catering to 18–39-year-old travelers.
-All G Adventures trips are led by a local guide, a CEO, Chief Experience Officer, and trip revenue is driven to help the local community.
+All G Adventures trips are led by a local guide, a CEO, Chief Experience Officer, and the trip revenue is donated to help the local community.
 Starting at $1565 per person, this experience lasts over the course of 9 days.
-Transportation between destinations, some meals and accommodation will be included.
+Transportation between destinations, some meals, and accommodation will be included.

-G Adventures is a sustainable, small group tour company that has been leading travelers for 35+ years.
-They have been pioneers in community tourism and their trips directly benefit the local communities they visit.
+G Adventures is a sustainable, small-group tour company that has been leading travelers for 35+ years.
+They have been pioneers in community tourism, and their trips directly benefit the local communities they visit.
 They have a responsible travel effort called G For Good and partner with the nonprofit Planeterra, dedicated to ensuring communities touched by tourism benefit from it.
 They were rated one of CATALYST PLANET’s 8 Best Sustainable Travel Companies.

 Learn More